johnrobertmahlan/leetcode/binary_search/reflections.md

 # Thoughts on My Implementation of Binary Search

 After submitting the code in `solution.rb` on Leetcode, I discovered that my code had a runtime of 94ms.
 At time of writing, this beat 86.69% of all submissions on Leetcode for binary search.
 My code also took up 213.9 MB of memory.
 At time of writing, this beat just 38.39% of all submissions on Leetcode for binary search.
 I know that my code could be improved in terms of memory allocation, but I am happy with its runtime, and suspect that many of the solutions that did better in terms of memory allocation did worse in terms of runtime.

-What I would like to do here, though, is compare my solution with the version of binary search implemented in Python in Al Sweigart's book *The Recursive Book of Recursion*.